In the tradition of his previous Legacy Photographs, in 2018 Morrison created a brand new photographic work which celebrates the legacy of Bermuda.

 “My Grandparents settled in Bermuda back in the Thirties and had four children, all born in Bermuda.
 My Mother and Uncle, along with a number of other members of my family, still live there so this beautiful island is very much part of my heritage.”

-We were overwhelmed with nominations for so many Bermudians who have made such an impact on the Island’s community.
+Morrison was overwhelmed with nominations for so many Bermudians who have made such an impact on the Island’s community.

 A note from Alistair Morrison:

-I have been so heartened and touched by the words that you wrote in expressing your admiration for your chosen nominee that I have decided to include much of the sentiments within the final art piece.
-So, even though your nominee may not be included as a portrait, they will be honoured through your written words.
+“I have been so heartened and touched by the words that you wrote in expressing your admiration for your chosen nominee that I decided to include much of the sentiments within the final art piece.
+So, even though all nominees cannot be included as a portrait, many will be honoured through written words.”

 Made possible with the support of: